-Under this policy, properties are classified into categories according to use.
+Under this Policy, properties are classified into categories according to use.
 The classification in this report for the Property is Idle-Miscellaneous.
 "Idle" properties are all properties other than those characterized as Required - In Use or Required - Future.
 In general, Idle properties are properties that are not currently utilized in the core operations of RPU.
 Idle properties can be further separated into two sub-categories: income properties and miscellaneous properties.

-- 1. "Income" properties are properties that do not fall into one of the aforementioned categories, but which deliver lease or rent payments to RPU. - "Miscellaneous" properties are all other properties.
+- 1. "Income" properties are properties that do not fall into one of the aforementioned categories but which deliver lease or rent payments to RPU. - 2.
+"Miscellaneous" properties are all other properties.
 Such properties may have the potential to be reclassified as income properties if the land could be leased or rented with or without investment in structures, fixtures, appurtenances, or improvements; or they could be declared surplus and sold.

-The benefits to RPU of declaring the land surplus relate to the generation of new revenue from the one-time sale as well as cost avoidance of expenditures for property maintenance.
 The Property is currently vacant, unimproved land that does not generate any revenue for RPU.
 It is estimated that annual savings of approximately \$2,000 will be realized with the avoidance of land/property maintenance.
 Selling the Property also avoids any liability that could pose a potential hazard to the adjacent residential property owners.